tonyanuge/Twitter-Sentiment-Time-Series-Analysis/README.md

  Data

 The dataset used in this project is a collection of tweets with the following structure:
- Tweet ID
+ Tweet ID,
- Timestamp
+ Timestamp,
- User ID
+ User ID,
- Query (if any)
- Username
+ Username,
  Tweet text

 Note: The dataset file ProjectTweets.csv is too large to be stored directly in this repository.
 You can download it from [this link](https://linktoyourdataset.com/ProjectTweets.csv) and place it in the root directory of the repository.